Qiskit/qiskit/CONTRIBUTING.md

 * Anything about the formatting of the code.
 We have automated code formatters that enforce a uniform style, and CI requires them to have been run.
 * Minor stylistic changes in _how_ people code, except where they might be seriously affecting performance or legibility.
-There's lots of ways to program, especially in Python, and lots of ways that achieve the same thing.
+There are lots of ways to program, especially in Python, and lots of ways that achieve the same thing.
   For example, if somebody has written
   ```python